 - Raclette – a famous culinary speciality of this region and another cheese-based dish.
 This time, it’s melted cheese on a plate, served with boiled potatoes and pickles.
 It is an acquired taste but worth trying if you are in this area.

 - Rosti – essentially a giant, deep-fried potato cake.

-The Sunnegga Express
+8. The Sunnegga Express

 To appreciate the symmetry of the Matterhorn, take the underground funicular from Vispastrasse in Zermatt to Sunnegga-Rothorn valley station.
 The journey takes less than five minutes.

-Charles Kuonen Suspension Bridge
+9. Charles Kuonen Suspension Bridge